wthdevelopers/wthslack/README.md

     - `firebaser.py`: Cloud Firestore helper functions
     - `dbhelper.py`: SQLAlchemy helper functions
   - `handlers`
+    - `admin`: Command handlers that are related to administrative matters
     - `editing`: Command handlers that are related to editing purposes
+    - `fablab`: Command handlers that are related to the SUTD Fabrication Laboratory matters
+    - `grouping`: Command handlers that are related to group matters
+    - `housekeeping`: Command handlers that are related to housekeeping purposes
     - `judging`: Command handlers that are related to judging purposes
+    - `registration`: Command handlers that are related to registration matters
     - `utils`: Command handlers that are related to other miscellaneous purposes
     - `viewing`: Command handlers that are related to database viewing purposes
 - `assets`: Other useful assets